burlachenkok/exploring-python3/python3-note.md

 print(squares)   # Prints [0, 1, 4, 9, 16]
 ```

-List comprehensions can also contain conditions:
+As we have already implicitly described the list comprehensions can also contain conditions:
 ```python
 nums = [0, 1, 2, 3, 4]
 even_squares = [x ** 2 for x in nums if x % 2 == 0]